fbpx

 Sometimes the main stems just grow too tall for the Aerogarden and start to get close to the LED lights.
 The leaves will burn if they get too close or touch the light plate.
 In this case, you can move the stems out beside the light plate so they bypass it.
 Alternatively, trim off the leaves, but try to leave as many of the flowers as possible (or just try not to remove all the flowers, as each flower has the potential to become a tomato).

-Heirloom cherry tomato pod for aerogarden
+heirloom cherry tomato pod for aerogarden

 Best AeroGarden for tomatoes